jambonz/next-static-site/markdown/docs/jobs/lead-dev.md

 Second: that "supporting customers" thing is key.
 Our success follows that of our customers, so part of everyone's job is helping our customers win, and this can involve some amount of after-hours support in responding to critical production issues.

-The core of your job will be adding new features and fixing bugs in the drachtio [server](https://github.com/drachtio/drachtio-server) and [client](https://github.com/drachtio/drachtio-srf) projects as well as the [jambonz](https://github.com/jambonz) projects.
-We're looking to extend these projects quite dramatically in the upcoming year and you will be a key driver of this work.
+The core of your job will be working to drive out customers' success while adding new features and fixing bugs in the [jambonz](https://github.com/jambonz) software, as well as drachtio [server](https://github.com/drachtio/drachtio-server) and [client](https://github.com/drachtio/drachtio-srf) frameworks.

 **What we are looking for**